vaishnaviprakash12/Sorting-Visualiser/README.md

 Visualization of popular sorting algorithms, including Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and more.

-Adjustable speed control to slow down or speed up the sorting process.

 Randomized data generation for sorting demonstration.

 Real-time visualization of the sorting process with colored bars representing the elements.